 Bubbles Can Form in an HPLC Mobile Phase.

-- The Solvent Reservoir Bottle is situated at or below the level of the pump.
-The Solvent Reservoir should always be Higher than the pump to help minimize Bubble Formation.
+- The mobile phase reservoir bottle is situated at or below the level of the pump.
+The solvent reservoir should always be higher than the pump to help minimize bubble formation.

 Degassing the solvent before introduction to the LC system can also reduce or prevent air bubbles and this may be accomplished by sonicating, sparging with nitrogen gas for 10min, or vacuum filtration.

 Click HERE for mobile phase filtering item ordering information and pictures.